 As for Weaver, it was the last pitch he threw in pinstripes.
 By the way, the bigger story at the time: Many believed it was the final game of Roger Clemens' career.
 He even doffed his cap to the Marlins' crowd, tears welling up in his eyes, as he received a standing ovation after coming out of the game.
 "It was a very touching moment," Marlins manager Jack McKeon said.
 "He's a class act.
 We're gonna miss guys like him."
-(I'm thinking that maybe Roger should have retired.)
+(I'm thinking that maybe Roger should have actually retired.)

 14. October 23, 2005: Scott Podsednik, Chicago White Sox, Game 2, off Brad Lidge of the Houston Astros, at U.S. Cellular Field in Chicago.

 You could make a case that this was the least likely home run in World Series history, and certainly the least likely walk-off home run.
 Podsednik, after all, had batted 568 times all season, and hit exactly zero home runs.